 - Pour batter into prepared cake pan.
 Drop from a few inches onto countertop to minimize air bubbles.

-- Bake in preheated oven for 25-30 minutes, or until a toothpick inserted into the center of the cake comes out clean or with a few moist clubs.
+- Bake in preheated oven for 35 minutes, or until a toothpick inserted into the center of the cake comes out clean or with a few moist crumbs.

 Prepare Brown Butter Cream Cheese Frosting

 - Whip brown butter with an electric mixer until lightened in color.
 Add cream cheese and beat until smooth.
-Mix in vanilla.
+Mix in vanilla.6 tablespoon salted butter, 1 teaspoon pure vanilla extract, 6 oz full-fat cream cheese

-- Gradually add powdered sugar and mix well.
+- Gradually add powdered sugar and mix well.2½ cups powdered sugar

 - Beat another 2 minutes until frosting is light and fluffy.
-Spread onto cooled cake layers.
+Spread onto cooled cake.

 Pin this mini carrot cake recipe for later!